graphql/graphql-spec/spec/Section 5 -- Validation.md

 - For each {selection} in the document:
   - Let {selectionType} be the result type of {selection}.
-  - If {selectionType} is a scalar or enum or list of these types:
+  - If {selectionType} is a scalar, enum or list of those types:
     - The subselection set of that selection must be empty.
-  - If {selectionType} is an interface, union, or object or list of these types:
+  - If {selectionType} is an interface, union, object or list of those types:
     - The subselection set of that selection must NOT BE empty.

 **Explanatory Text**

-Field selections on scalars or enums are never allowed, because they are the leaf nodes of any GraphQL operation.
+Field selections on scalars, enums or list of those types are never allowed, because they are the leaf nodes of any GraphQL operation.

 The following is valid.